 03 of 11

 Another classic name in the French "art du parfum" is Guerlain, launched in 1828 by Pierre-François Pascal Guerlain as a single shop on Rue de Rivoli in Paris, and now a globally recognized brand with scents often cited as embodying French elegance mixed with a touch of sexiness.
 There are several boutiques around the city, including in the Marais and the Champs-Elysees neighborhood.Continue to 4 of 11 below.

 Paris Scent Treasury #3: Serge Lutens - Les Salons du Palais Royal

-A mounting star in the niche fragrance business, Serge Lutens has made his name from creating excellent unisex scents based around nostalgic and whimsical themes.
+A longstanding star in the niche fragrance business, Serge Lutens made his name by creating excellent unisex scents based around nostalgic and whimsical themes.
 My personal favorite is "Five o' clock au Gingembre", a warm, invigorating scent with strong gingery notes and a hint of citrus.

 The opulent boutique at the Palais Royal offers 23 exclusive fragrances in addition to the scents sold elsewhere, so a trip there is well worth it if you're looking for something exclusive and special.
 You can sample as many perfumes as you want on paper swatches, and the staff there is very helpful.

 Address: 142 Galerie de Valois (Palais Royal), 1st arrondissement (Tel: +33 1 49 27 09 09)Continue to 5 of 11 below.